Nuetee/TAG/README.md

-# Training-free Zero-Shot Video Temporal Grounding using Large-scale Pre-trained Models
+# TAG: A Simple Yet Effective Temporal-Aware Approach for Zero-Shot Video Temporal Grounding

 In this work,